Tanvik-hub/Weather-using-Java/README.md

 **Conclusion:**
 The Weather Application provides a simple and efficient way to access current weather information for any location.
-Its integration with the Weatherbit API ensures reliable and up-to-date weather data for users.
+Its integration with the Weatherbit API ensures reliable and up-to-date weather data for users.It is a terminal based project.